rschmehl/vplot3d/README.md

 ### Vectors and arc measures

 Uses [SVG markers](https://jenkov.com/tutorials/svg/marker-element.html) as symbols to depict the arrowheads.
-To precisely meet the target point with the tip of the arrowhead, the line part of vectors or arc measures are shortened.
+To precisely meet the target point with the tip of the arrowhead, the line part of the vectors or arc measures is shortened.

 ### Polygons